j2xl/j2xl.github.io/index.md

 [PwC announces nearly 40,000 U.S. employees can work remote from anywhere in the country](https://www.cnbc.com/2021/10/01/pwc-says-us-employees-can-work-from-anywhere-in-the-country.html), October 1, 2021

+## Quinn Emanuel

+The company, "a white-shoe law firm based in Los Angeles, said on Monday that all of its lawyers in the United States would be allowed to work from anywhere.“ — [Plans to return to the office grow murkier by the day.](https://www.nytimes.com/2021/12/20/business/return-to-office-postponed.html), December 20, 2021

+## Robinhood

+The online brokerage is based in Menlo Park, California, but "for a large segment of Robinhood employees there will be no location or in-office requirement". — [Robinhood says it will offer permanent remote working to most employees](https://www.cnbc.com/2022/01/12/robinhood-says-it-will-offer-permanent-remote-working-to-most-employees.html), January 12, 2022

+## Airbnb

+"Now the home-sharing company itself will shift to a remote work model, allowing its employees to be located anywhere in the country they currently work in, CEO Brian Chesky says." — [Airbnb will let its employees live and work anywhere](https://www.npr.org/2022/04/30/1095756450/airbnb-will-let-its-employees-live-and-work-anywhere)

 # See also

 * [Remote Work Tracker](https://lifeshack.io/) by Arjun Madgavkar